yingqi0607/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list tasks.
-2. TR4CKER shows a list of all tasks.
+2. TR4CKER shows a list of all pending task names.

     Use case ends.